Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Scalability

-\subsection{Scalability}
+An important aspect of the algorithm requires the availability of a label vector.
+Depending on its availability, special consideration and extra processing may be needed before applying the default algorithm.

+Scenario 1 pertains to situations where labels change over time, such as when a vertex initially belongs to group 1 but is later reassigned to group 2 in a communication network.
+It is certainly possible to utilize individual label vectors at each time step, i.e., use $\mathbf{W}_t$ in Equation~\ref{eq1} via an updated label vector at $t$.
+However, we recommend to use the label vector at the reference time consistently across all graphs, rather than using individual / different label vectors at each time.

+This is because the default method yields an embedding that only changes as the edge connectivity changes, whereas a multi-label approach yields an embedding that is influenced by changes in both labels and communication patterns.
+For example, if community $1$ is later partitioned into community $1$ and $2$, but all vertices in both groups still have the same connectivity as before, a multi-label approach would consider the graph to have changed significantly due to the label change and introduction of a new dimension, while the default approach will assert that there is no change at all.
+As shown in Section~\ref{sec:sim3} Figure~\ref{fig8}, the default method can detect pattern changes with evolving communities, even though it always uses the starting label vector.

+Scenario 2 pertains to situations where the label information is not available for all vertices.
+When partial labels are known, it suffices to set unknown labels as unused by assigning them a value of $0$, ensuring that the embedding utilizes only the known labels.
+This approach worked well in the supervised learning task \cite{GEE1}.

+Another option, in case of no known labels, is to estimate the label vector at the reference time.
+One such approach is an iterative ensemble version of encoder embedding \cite{GEEClustering}: it initializes a random label vector, performs the embedding, and then applies k-means clustering to improve the labels.
+Namely, repeat step 1 - 4, followed by k-means on the embedding to compute new labels, and stop when labels no longer change.
+Note that, as discussed in scenario 1, this only needs to be done once at the reference time, so the computation impact is limited.

+There exist other options to rapidly compute a label vector, such as Leiden, Louvain, constant Potts model, or label propagation \cite{Louvain2008,Leiden2019, traag2011narrow, raghavan2007near}.
+For example, the real data we considered in this paper used Leiden algorithm at the starting time to produce such a label vector.
+Once a label vector is obtained at the reference time point, the default method can be applied as usual.

+\section{Scalability}

 The proposed method provides significant computational advantage over existing approaches.
-The time and storage complexity for the entire algorithm, including embedding, normalization, and vertex dynamic computation, is $O(nk T+\sum_{t=1}^{T}s_{t})$ with an overhead constant of about $2$.
+The time and storage complexity for the entire algorithm, including embedding, normalization, and dynamic statistic computation, is $O(nk T+\sum_{t=1}^{T}s_{t})$ with an overhead constant of about $2$.
 Furthermore, the method does not require parameter selection nor graph matching, which ensures computational stability.
-Conversely, other graph embedding methods, such as spectral embedding, graph convolutional neural networks, and node2vec \cite{grover2016node2vec, Wu2019ACS, node2vec2021, Zhang2018SpectralNE}, have either quadratic complexity proportional to the number of vertices, or linear complexity proportional to the number of edges but with complicated implementation and high constant overhead.
-These methods typically require additional parameters such as dimension choice, as well as graph alignment when applied to multi-graph settings \cite{grover2016node2vec, arroyo2021inference, Patrick2022}.

 Steps 1, 2, 4, and 5 have a time complexity of $O(nkT)$ and are straightforward.
 Step 3, which involves matrix multiplication and seems computationally expensive, actually can be implemented in $O(\sum_{t=1}^{T}s_{t})$ using two simple edgelist operations: for any $j$th edge in $\mathbf{E}_{t}$, denote $u=\mathbf{E}_{t}(i,1)$, $v=\mathbf{E}_{t}(i,2)$, $w=\mathbf{E}_{t}(i,3)$, Equation~\ref{eq1} is equivalent to iterating through each edge and computing